mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 - The time limit is 3 hours
 - There are 65 questions

-But at the end of the day, whether this is harder than a pro exam or not yet again falls to your background:
+But at the end of the day, whether this is harder than a pro exam or not, yet again falls to your background:

 - **If you're new to ML/DL, this exam is hard.**
 - **If you're new to AWS, this exam is hard.**